tomer-gavish/utilities/README.md

-# utilities
+# Utilities
-Some scripts and general utilities I've developed for my own purposes
+Some scripts and general utilities I've developed for my own purposes.

+Feel free to use them as well.